kriziaolitoquit/cpst-342-group-web-application-project-claire-krizia-wendell/README.md

 - Describe the need and purpose of the application
 - Intended target audience
 - Identify the various pages your application will have and describe what users will be able to accomplish
 - Identify three goals of the application
-    1. Provide the public with the widest collection of books and reading materials from physical to digital collections.

-    2. Provide the public with user-friendly interface, comprehensive search engines and reviews to enhance online shopping experience.

-    3. Provide affordable prices to budget-conscious readers, especially to students in order to attract dedicated customer base community.

 - Identify tools/software you will use to complete the project.
-    1. HTML

-    2. CSS

-    3. Javascript

-    4. Visual Studio Code

-    5. SQL Database

 * I suggest using an online coding environment that will allow your team to work collaboratively and practice git commands.
 A few are listed below.
    - [CodeSandbox.io](https://codesandbox.io/)